OWASP/wrongsecrets/src/test/e2e/cypress/README.md

 The reporting of the tests themselves will be located in `target/test-classes/e2e/cypress/reports`.

+Please note that cypress requires the templates to have been build first.

 ## How to interact with elements

 - To select an element in the UI, add a `data-cy` attribute to the HTML element and give it a unique value.